uit-no/github-course-guide/README.md

 - We believe in open access publication and believe that it should apply for our courses as well as research results.
 - We believe that our students should be trained to use professional collaboration and version management tools.

 This guide consist of step-by-step instructions and tips for setting up a GitHub organization and using a repository for publishing a course website.
-In addition, we describe how to use GitHub Classroom for handing out and managing mandatory assignments.
+In addition, we describe how to use [GitHub Classroom](https://classroom.github.com/) for handing out and managing mandatory assignments.

-## GitHub Organization
+## GitHub organization

 First we need an organization that we will use to administer the content and members of the course.
 You need to create a new organization each time the course is given.